MatzoMT/cs1302-arcade/REFLECTION.md

    only method I can think about has been incredibly difficult to implement.
 Another issue is dealing with JavaFX since I have only experimented very briefly with JavaFX and the starter code since the rest of my chess game is incomplete.

+    ## Deadline 3 - WED 2020-12-16 (Dec 16)

+i.
+Work completed since deadline 3 largely included setting up all GUI components of the chess game and fixing any gameplay methods for the chess game.
+The last significant change was allowing the game to recognize a checkmated scenario.
+GUI work included setting up pieces, the chess board, other user interface items such as scoring, an animated title screen, and other pop up messages such as showing which user won a game. ii.
+I have been able to fix the check recognition issue mentioned in checkpoint 2, though at the time of this writing, I am having trouble getting the program to recognize when a game has a checkmate.
+   The last issue was resolved largely by being able to see whether an opposite color piece is attacking an enemy king by adding new methods to my ChessGame.java class. iii.
+Graders should check for extra credit opportunity #1 where I animated the "Chess" title for my application.